 The environmental scan focused on specific search criteria in multiple areas of research: measure repositories, peer-reviewed literature, non-peer-reviewed literature, and state law and regulatory databases.
-This scan was intended to supplement a broader environmental scan performed by the NQF staff who conducted an extensive search in these areas and found no conclusive evidence of any quality measures that address polysubstance use involving SSSOs among individuals with co-occurring behavioral health conditions.
-Though the NQF staff found no measures, recognition of the challenges associated with opioids and polysubstance use with other behavioral health conditions were clear in the literature and state law and regulatory search results.
-For example, at least portions of regulatory language in several state-level departments of health and human services provided thoughtful commentary on the challenges that face this target population.
-For instance, regulators in Maine adopted a 2020 rule that directly addressed the growing concern on treatments for persons with OUD:
+This scan was intended to supplement a broader environmental scan performed by NQF staff who conducted an extensive search in these areas and found no conclusive evidence of any quality measures that address polysubstance use involving SSSOs among individuals with co-occurring behavioral health conditions.
+Although NQF staff found no measures, recognition of the challenges associated with opioids and polysubstance use with other behavioral health conditions was clear in the literature as well as the state law and regulatory search results.
+For example, portions of regulatory language in several state-level departments of health and human services provided thoughtful commentary on the challenges that face this target population.
+For instance, regulators in Maine adopted a 2020 rule that directly addressed the growing concern of polysubstance use in treatments for persons with OUD:

 ...The Board recognizes the body of evidence regarding the effectiveness of Approved Medications in the office based treatment of OUD, when such treatment is delivered in accordance with current standards of care, the requirements of the Drug Addiction Treatment Act of 2000 (DATA 2000), and this joint rule.
 Overdoses and deaths due to approved medications can occur and have been reported.
 Most overdoses, especially fatal ones, involve the concurrent use of another central nervous system (CNS) depressant such as benzodiazepines, other opioids, or alcohol.
 Approved Medications such as buprenorphine also pose a significant risk to non-tolerant individuals, especially children.
-The goal is to provide appropriate treatment of the patient's OUD (either directly or through referral), while adequately addressing other aspects of the patient's functioning, including co-occurring medical and psychiatric conditions and psychosocial issues...15

-The Committee considers the scan results that produced no specific measure of opioids meaningful since it should be an indicator to policymakers, healthcare providers and other stakeholder groups that further measure development is needed given the heightened risk for this category of substance use.
-Furthermore, NQF's February 2020 Opioid TEP Final Report on opioids and opioid use disorders included searches of components of the topic at hand.
-No relevant measures specific to this scan focus could be found in that environmental scan as well.
-It was noted in the report that the TEP considered measures of opioids and polysubstance use co-occurring with behavioral health conditions to be a measure gap that should be prioritized and addressed.
+The goal is to provide appropriate treatment of the patient's OUD (either directly or through referral), while adequately addressing other aspects of the patient's functioning, including co-occurring medical and psychiatric conditions and psychosocial issues...15 The Committee considers the scan results that produced no specific quality measures related to polysubstance use involving opioids as meaningful since it should be an indicator to policymakers, healthcare providers, and other stakeholder groups that further measure development is needed given the heightened risk for this category of substance use in which individuals are using illegal and legal opioids and other substances.
+Furthermore, NQF's February 2020 Opioid TEP Final Report on opioids and OUDs included searches of components of the topic at hand.
+No relevant measures specific to the focus of this scan could be found in that environmental scan as well.
+It was noted in the report that the TEP considered the measures of opioids and polysubstance use co-occurring with behavioral health conditions to be a measure gap that should be prioritized and addressed.